How to Start a Vegetable Garden in 6 StepsStart growing your own food with these 6 basic steps

 Raised beds are a great choice for beginning gardeners for their ease of maintenance and productivity.
 Photo by: Janet Loughrey.

 Have you ever thought about growing your own vegetables, but don’t know where to start?
 If so, you’re not alone.
-Learning how to start a vegetable garden doesn’t need to be daunting.
+Starting a vegetable garden doesn’t need to be daunting.
 By following some basic guidelines, you can be well on your way to harvesting your own lettuce or cucumbers for that summer-fresh salad.

 Edible gardening has surged in popularity, with people seeking a deeper connection to their food and where it comes from.
 Homegrown vegetables fresh out the garden taste better than store-bought, and are often more nutritious.
 There’s great satisfaction in eating a ripe juicy tomato that you’ve grown yourself.